zombyacoff/faceit-python/README.md

 > This library is currently in **early development**.
 > Many endpoints, models, and features are not yet implemented.
 > Webhooks, chat API, and some advanced features are not available yet.
-> Inline code documentation is minimal, and the Sphinx documentation site is not yet ready.
+> Inline code documentation is minimal, and the Sphinx-based documentation site is not yet ready.
 > Expect breaking changes and incomplete coverage.
 > **Contributions and feedback are highly welcome!**